Skip to contents

 Why a declarative scenario?

-ssdsims is moving from running a simulation study immediately (the legacy ssd_run_scenario()) to a cluster-friendly targets pipeline.
+ssdsims runs a simulation study from a declarative description rather than immediately, feeding a cluster-friendly targets pipeline.
 The root of that pipeline is a scenario: a small, purely declarative description of the study you want to run.
-It contains only the knobs — a seed, the number of simulations, the sample sizes, the dataset names, and the fit/hc argument grids.
+It contains only the scenario options — a seed, the number of simulations, the sample sizes, the dataset names, and the fit/hc argument grids.
 It draws no random numbers, expands no tasks, writes nothing, and has no dependency on targets.

 Keeping the scenario declarative buys two things: